tevelee/Eval/README.md

 let boolean = DataType(type: Bool.self, literals: [trueLiteral, falseLiteral]) { $0 ? "true" : "false" }
 ```

-(The last parameter, expressed as a block tells the framework how to formulise this type of data, for example debug messages or other purposes)
+(The last parameter, expressed as a block, tells the framework how to formulise this type of data as a String for debug messages or other purposes)

 Now, let's build the operators: